sukruc/deeplearningai-c4-w1/README.md

 2. Make sure to maintain directory structure as is to use notebooks without problems
 3. Enjoy.

+### Q-A

 Q: Which notebook should I start working on?
 A: Start working from the copy of latest version of the notebook (i.e. Convolution-v3-copy.ipynb)